jordan-heemskerk/seng440/README.md

 ./RGBtoYCbCr <inputYCbCrFileName> <outputRGBFileName>
 ```

-Future versions may include the ability to specify the compression of the file to 4:x:y, where x and y specify the chromatic sampling rates.
+Future versions may include the ability to specify the compression of the file to 4 : x : y, where x and y specify the chromatic sampling rates.
 This would be an additional parameter.

 ###### MSE
 This program performs Mean Squared Error (MSE) comparisons between the input and output RGB video file content.
 The larger this error is the lower quality the conversion to YCbCr